 If you play a player out of position in a given week, you must re-verify each subsequent week that you play the player in that position.
 A designated hitter who has played two or more positions in real life counts as a player out of position for lineup purposes, although obviously the player won’t field any balls.

 Batters who pitch a few innings in emergency situations will not be eligible to pitch.
-Similarly, good hitting pitchers cannot be used as batters.
+Otherwise we use the “Shohei Ohtani” rule.

-A player must have either at least three at bats or one inning pitched to be eligible for your ASFBL active roster.
+A player must have either at least three MLB at-bats or one MLB inning pitched to be eligible for your ASFBL active roster.
 Remember, a sliding scale on performance is imposed on those ASFBL players who exceed 135% of their real life batting or pitching totals, and it is not necessarily to an owner’s advantage to use players who have high BAs or low ERAs with minimal game time.

 Any pitcher claimed on waivers cannot be designated “Never Pitch” the first week he is used in your active roster.